ml18j36w/MSc-Project/person_follower/README.md

 ## About the Project

-This project contains packages for use with ROS that enable a robot to detect a person and follow them in real time through a known environment.
-Obstacle avoidance is also incorporated into the person following module, and a safe distance between the robot and the person being followed is maintained at all times.
+This project contains packages for use with ROS that enable a robot to welcoming visitors in real time through a known environment.

-## Installing the package

-Full installation instructions can be found at https://gitlab.com/sc16sw/person_follower_robot/wikis/Installation-Process

 ## Running the Software